atavakoli/angular-join/README.md

 a [promise object][] is returned instead, which is resolved with the final array and notified with the intermediate results of each operation in the query.

+Query objects are instances of `JoinQuery` and are immutable; each operation (with the exception of `execute`) results in the creation of a new object.

 ### selectFrom